Hackthings/contentful-express/README.md

 #### Scaffold
-A scaffold is generated for you in the directory you call `contentful-express init` within.
-You get the following.
+A scaffold is generated for you in the directory you call `prismic-express init` within.
+This starts your templates for the dev server and site generator.

+It also pulls in [ProperJS/App](https://github.com/ProperJS/App) as your client-side application scaffold.
+Check the [ProperJS/App readme](https://github.com/ProperJS/App) for more on this.

+If you don't want to use ProperJS/App, simply trash it and start from scratch or use some other boilerplate you prefer.

 ```shell